Kumaran-eTrk/WindowsAgent/README.md

     2. Create the task

     3. Go to the Triggers Tab --> Select New options.
-       Please create a Schedule, Log on & Startup triggers and refer the below mentioned Screenshots\*\*
+       Please create a Schedule, Log on & Startup triggers

     4. Go to the Action tab and Select New .Click Browse --> select installation path, Please refer below, we added the default location path